IndiraOcampo/CMB_ML_based_model_selection/README.md

 - Required software: `python`
 - Dependencies: `numpy`, `matplotlib`, `tensorflow`
 - It is recommended to run the notebooks to train the Neural Networks in a cluster with GPUs
-- The data to train the Neural Networks are found at this [Zenodo]() repository.
+- The data to train the Neural Networks are found at these Zenodo repositories: [modified gravity](https://zenodo.org/records/13828966) and [primordial feature](https://zenodo.org/records/13829665).

 ### How to get started